UrbanAILabs/.github/profile/readme.md

 - Focus on accessibility, cleanliness, and infrastructure improvement.

 ## 🤝 Contributing
-UrbanAI is a collaborative effort, welcoming contributors passionate about making cities smarter and more sustainable.
+Urban AI Labs is a collaborative effort, welcoming contributors passionate about making cities smarter and more sustainable.

 ---

-**Join us** in building smarter cities with UrbanAI!
+**Join us** in building smarter cities with Urban AI Labs!